 PSW after Master's in UK

-Master's degree graduates receive 2 years on the Graduate Route.
+Master's degree graduates currently receive 2 years on the Graduate Route.
 This applies to all taught postgraduate degrees including MSc, MA, MBA, LLM, and MRes programmes.
 The 2-year period provides sufficient time to gain professional experience and potentially secure sponsored employment for a Skilled Worker visa if you wish to remain longer.

 How to Apply for PSW Visa UK